Ulaanbaatar: Future proposals

+Energy

+Ulaanbaatar's electricity is mainly supplied through its four thermal power plants utilizing coal, the largest being Thermal Power Plant No. 4.
+Aside from generating electricity, they also supply hot water throughout the city and heat buildings during the winter months from September to April.
+Ger districts surrounding the city are not connected to the central heating system, therefore having to rely on burning coal and other materials for heat.

+In 2019, the government banned the burning of raw coal within Ulaanbaatar, instead distributing coke briquettes, claiming fuel efficiency and less smoke pollution.
+Results have been inconclusive since the switch to briquettes, though as of 2023 smoke is still a major concern in winter.

+Water

+Ulaanbaatar relies entirely on groundwater recharged directly from the Tuul River.
+Water provisioning is managed by the Water Supply and Sewage Authority, a municipal agency.

+Pollution

 Air pollution is a serious problem in Ulaanbaatar, especially in winter.
-Concentrations of certain types of particulate matter (PM10 and PM2.5) regularly exceed WHO recommended maximum levels by more than a dozen times.
+Concentrations of certain types of particulates (PM10 and PM2.5) regularly exceed World Health Organization recommended maximum levels by more than a dozen times.
 They also exceed the concentrations measured in northern Chinese industrial cities.
-During the winter months, smoke regularly obscures vision and can even lead to problems with air traffic at the local airport.
+During the winter months, smoke regularly obscures vision, and even led to problems with air traffic at the former airport.

 Sources of the pollution are mainly the simple stoves used for heating and cooking in the city's ger districts, but also the local coal-fueled power plants.
 The problem is compounded by Ulaanbaatar's location in a valley between relatively high mountains, which shield the city from the winter winds and thus obstruct air circulation.